How Much Does a Porch Cost?

 The two most popular styles of roofing for a porch are a tiled pitched roof and a rubber flat roof.

-Using roof tiles is more than likley going to work out more expensive than a having a flat porch roof installed.
+Using roof tiles is more than likely going to work out more expensive than having a flat porch roof installed.

-You should expect to pay between £0.80 - £1.80 per roof tile and around £80 per metre square of flat rubber roofing.
+You should expect to pay between £0.80 and £1.80 per roof tile, and around £80 per square metre of flat rubber roofing.

 Porch Types

-The types of porche will also lead to variations in the price you're quoted.
+The types of porch will also lead to variations in the price you're quoted.

 Types of Porch

-There are various types of porches - and each one comes with their own set of advantages and disadvantages.
+There are various types of porches - and each one comes with its own set of advantages and disadvantages.

 Below are the different types of porches that you can add to your existing home and the pros and cons of each one.